CyberPuck/advent-of-code/2022/problem-09/README.md

 - Tail (T) must always be touching the Head (H)
 - Touching involves:
-    - Overrlapping (head on top of tail)
+    - Overlapping (head on top of tail)
     - Adjacent (both orthogonal and diagonal)
-- If the head is ever two steps orthogonal to the tail, the tail must move in that direction
+- If the head is ever two spaces orthogonal to the tail, the tail must move in that direction
 - If the head and tail are not touching and are not in the same row and column, the tail moves diagonally

 ### Sample